jimartinezabadias/interfaces-practica/README.md

 Link: https://jimartinezabadias.github.io/interfaces-practica/TP2/EntregaFinal/

-Desciption: Connect Four game with customizable board size.
-Was written in JavaScript.
+Desciption: Connect Four game written in JavaScript where the user can customize board size.
 Elements in the screen are positioned and sized on game start.